matter-labs/tutorials/README.md

   const paymasterParams = utils.getPaymasterParams(PAYMASTER_ADDRESS, {
     type: "ApprovalBased",
     token: TOKEN_ADDRESS,
-    // set minimalAllowance as we defined in the paymaster contract (100 mUSDC)
+    // set minimalAllowance as we defined in the paymaster contract
     minimalAllowance: ethers.BigNumber.from("100000000000000000000"),
     // empty bytes as testnet paymaster does not use innerInput
     innerInput: new Uint8Array(),